MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/01-1-Configure-supporting-apps.md

 ### Task 1: Configure Teams Integration

-1. If necessary, open the Sales Hub app.
+1. Open the Sales Hub app.
 2. Using the navigation on the left, select the **Sales** area (Bottom Left).
 3. From the menu that appears, select **App Settings**.
 4. Under the General Settings group, select **Chat and Collaboration**.